danelh/collocations/info.md

 Here W3 will count the pair (_ad_,_ad_), but R4 in the slice (_ad_, _vis_, _atque_, _ad_) the pair (_ad_, _ad_) is not counter.

-Originally the idea behind R algotihm was to convey the "semantic environment" of a word, for this reason we have very high R's like R12 and R16. (though, in a sense, W8 also implies span of 16 words).
+Originally the idea behind R algotihm was to convey the "semantic environment" of a word, for this reason we have very high R's like R12 and R16.
 For this reason we have anoter diffence between W and R, which R omits high-frequency words. (usually words that occours in more than 1% of the slices) thus the lemma _sum_ for example is not be found in R's.
 On a second thought however, not sure this was very good idea, and this might change in the future.

 ### t-value calclation